MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_DEMO.md

 1. In Solution Explorer, double-click **ContactUs.html**.
 2. On the **Debug** menu, click **Start Without Debugging**.
-3. In Internet Explorer, if the message **Intranet settings are turned off by default** appears, click **Don’t show this message again**.
+3. In Microsoft Edge, if the message **Intranet settings are turned off by default** appears, click **Don’t show this message again**.
 4. Verify that the new styles have been applied to the page.

 ![alt text](./Images/20480B_2_ContactUs_Styled.png "The ContactUs page with styling")

-5. In Internet Explorer, press F12.
+5. In Microsoft Edge, press F12.
 6. In the **F12** window, with the **HTML** tab selected, double-click the **&lt;html&gt;** element to expand it.
 7. Click the **&lt;body&gt;** element.
 8. In the right pane, verify that the following the CSS rule appears: